Western green mamba: Treatment

 The speed of onset of envenomation means that urgent medical attention is needed.
-Standard first aid treatment for any bite from a suspectedly venomous snake is the application of a pressure bandage, minimisation of the victim's movement, and rapid conveyance to a hospital or clinic.
+Standard first aid treatment for any bite from a suspected venomous snake is the application of a pressure bandage, minimisation of the victim's movement, and rapid conveyance to a hospital or clinic.
 Due to the neurotoxic nature of green mamba venom, an arterial tourniquet may be beneficial.
 Tetanus toxoid is sometimes administered, though the main treatment is the administration of the appropriate antivenom.